NEXTSLIM/A-Short-Outline-of-Unemployment-in-Australia-2018-2021/README.md

 ![](https://user-images.githubusercontent.com/77761497/115226769-f6816f00-a152-11eb-872d-012d9473b728.png)

-The data was normally distributed, therefore it was applicable to apply a t test comparison between the years.
+The data was normally distributed, therefore it was applicable to apply a paired t test comparison between the two years.
 All states, with the exception of Tasmania (p>0.05 represented with ns), had a significant increase in unemployment in 2020 compared to the year before (p<0.001 represented with asterisks), likely due to the COVID19 crisis.

 This raises an interesting difference between states.
 Thus, in a future project we would like to explore the questions:
 - What is the reason for COVID19 not impacting equally across states?